Dance Floor Over Concrete Ideas & Options: Economical DIY Subfloors

 There are a ton of different dance floor options on the market, ranging in stiffness, quality and price.
 Although reduced stiffness floors are recommended for dancers, many of them cost a fortune to purchase, not to mention the cost of installation.
 Fortunately, there are money- and time-saving options.

-Foam tiles are easily installed with a puzzle-piece style interlocking system.
+Foam tiles are easily installed for a dance floor over concrete utilizing a puzzle-piece style interlocking system.
 With this system, it only takes minutes to have the dance subfloor complete.
 From there, simply lay the marley surface on top for a complete multi-purpose dance floor.
-No adhesives are necessary for the creation of the dance floor.
+No adhesives are necessary for the creation of the dance floor over concrete.
 However, you can tape down the sides of the marley surface if you so choose.

 If you're starting from scratch, Greatmats offers a package that includes 20 feet of Adagio marley dance floor, foam tiles and a roll of tape - everything you need to create an entire dance floor yourself.
 The price of this package deal is slight in comparison to the dance floor prices that often range in the thousands of dollars.

 Be aware, a foam underlayment is not the choice subfloor for advanced ballet and pointe.
 The flooring is a bit too soft and slow to respond for pointe.
-If the dance floor will be mainly used for pointe, use a plyometric rubber underlayment instead.
-Rubber rolls provide a firmer base and are also extremely economical.
+If the dance floor will be mainly used for pointe, use a plyometric rubber underlayment for your dance floor over concrete instead.
+Rubber rolls provide a firmer base while still offer some impact absorption and are also extremely economical.

 These low-priced dance subfloor tiles are made of high-quality polypropylene plastic.
 They are designed with a supreme, tight-fitting loop and hook connecting system.
 All you have to do is snap tiles together for an installation you can count on.
 Once tiles are put together, simply lay the marley layer on top, tape down the sides if you choose, and voila! - you're ready to dance.